 Rest is usually recommended for men and women suffering from back pain.
 Bed rest — avoiding painful positions for an extended period — can often lead to improvements in a patient’s condition.
 However, this is not always the case.

-There are a slew of medicines a doctor will prescribe you for severe back pain, starting with over-the-counter medications like acetaminophen, ibuprofen, and naproxen.
+There is a slew of medicines a doctor will prescribe you for severe back pain, starting with over-the-counter medications like acetaminophen, ibuprofen, and naproxen.
 However, if the pain is intense your doctor may prescribe narcotics, muscle relaxers, or even try cortisone injections.

 A good physical therapy regimen is often recommended in cases of back pain.
 Physical therapists can take you through exercises and stretches to ease the pain and build strength.
 These exercises can be performed at home rather than in a gym.
 It is important to seek the advice of a trained physical therapist before attempting a physical therapy regimen.